michel-kraemer/vertx-lang-typescript/README.md

 The TypeScript compiler runs rather slow in the JVM using the Nashorn JavaScript engine.
 It takes a couple of cycles before the compiler reaches its full speed.
-For this reason, the library offers a number of parameters to tweak the performance.
+You have a number of options to improve and tweak the performance.

+### Use V8 runtime

+The fastest option is to use the V8 JavaScript engine to execute the TypeScript compiler.
+If [J2V8 3.1.1](https://github.com/eclipsesource/j2v8) is available in the classpath the library automatically makes use of it.

+If you execute your Vert.x application on the command line using the `vertx` command then just put the right J2V8 jar for your operating system and architecture (e.g. `j2v8_linux_x86_64-3.1.1.jar` for Linux or `j2v8_win32_x86_64-3.1.1.jar` for Windows) into the `lib` folder of your local Vert.x installation.

+Otherwise follow the instructions on the [J2V8](https://github.com/eclipsesource/j2v8) site to add the right library to your classpath.

 ### Make use of Node.js

-The TypeScript compiler runs a lot faster in [Node.js](https://nodejs.org/).
+The TypeScript compiler runs very fast in [Node.js](https://nodejs.org/).
 If the `node` executable is in the path the library automatically makes use of it.

 ### Cache compiled scripts in memory